 In Hurley's article, he shares other research by Yi-Yuan Tang who, in studying the effects of mindfulness meditation, found, "that it [mindfulness meditation] enhanced the integrity and efficiency of the brain's white matter, the tissue that connects and protects neurons emanating from the anterior cingulate cortex, a region of particular importance for rational decision-making and effortful problem-solving."

-My renewed commitment to meditation happened before I read this great piece in the New York Times.
+My renewed commitment to meditation happened before I read this piece in the New York Times.
 It was inspiring to read about improving the integrity and efficiency of my brain's white matter.
 I love knowing that a short daily mindfulness meditation can help soldiers develop better mental resilience in a war zone.
 But what I knew, even before I read that ground-breaking scientific research, was that my daily meditation was my gift to myself.
 There are days when it feels like I can't squeeze out my meditation time-- there are lunches to be made, laundry to be folded, flooring samples to choose.
 These are the days when I feel like I am disappearing into the details of life.
 Giving myself 10, 12, 15 minutes of mindfulness meditation every morning reminds me that, no matter what else is going on, there is still room for me.
 Twelve minutes.
-So good to know.